dyluri/Grabber/README.md

 ### Install
 Click on releases over there on the right
 ### Building the project
-Create a folder at the root called bin, and put the latest yt-dlp.exe (works as of 7/14/2025)
+create the directory ./packages/main/dist/bin and place the yt-dlp.exe there you also need to add ffmpeg.exe on there too if its not installed on your system

 to build the project
 `npm run dist`

 ### Running dev version
-create the directory ./packages/main/dist/bin and place the yt-dlp.exe there

 `npm run dev`